 Once you come up with an inside diameter for your springs, confirm this dimension with the manufacturer of the garage door from the chart above if there are any identifying marks on the door.

-On most residential garage doors, the spring anchor bracket will be to the right of a right-wind spring and to the left of a left-wind spring.
-In other words, the right wind spring is typically on the left side of the garage door, and vise versa.
+On most residential garage doors, the spring to the left of the center support bracket is right-wind, and the spring to the right is a left-wind spring.
+In other words, the right wind spring is typically on the left side above the garage door, and the left wind spring is above the right side of the door as you view the door from inside the garage.

 Most torsion springs have standard ends that are bent out slightly.
 If the spring you are ordering needs special ends, let us know.
 Otherwise, you will receive a spring with standard ends.

 In order to measure an unbroken spring, you will need to place a coin between two coils in the middle of the spring.
-Next, push the coils to the left and measure the length of the left side of the spring, and then push the coils to the right of the coin to measure the spring length to the right of the coin.
-If the spring is still wound you will need to deduct the width of a coil for every turn of tension on the spring.
+Next, push the coils to the left and measure the length of the left side of the spring.
+Then push the coils to the right of the coin to measure the spring length to the right of the coin.
+If the spring is still wound, you will need to deduct the width of a coil for every turn of tension on the spring.